openSUSE/news-o-o/_posts/2011-03-19-opensuse-weekly-news-issue-167-is-out.markdown

 CT_LIBC_GLIBC_EXTRA_CFLAGS="-U_FORTIFY_SOURCE"

 Of course the question remains why compiling glibc has to be always a major PITA, but
-        that™s something I™d rather not discuss in public¦
+        thatâ€™s something Iâ€™d rather not discuss in publicâ€¦

-
+â€

+â€œ

 Josef Reidinger: Temporary overwrite method for specific task